XAKK/DoH-dataset/README.md

 <img src="imgs/DTGCS.drawio.svg" style="zoom:25%;" />

 ## 2 Original DoH Traffic Dataset

 Original DoH traffic dataset can be obtain by clicking [here](https://www.heywhale.com/mw/dataset/628b4994f498c246a27cfdf5/file).

-The data set was generated from February 12, 2022 to February 25, 2022.
+The dataset was generated from February 12, 2022 to February 25, 2022.

 The domain name list of dataset contains 1000 domain names, originating from [Chinaz website](https://top.chinaz.com/alltop/](https://top.chinaz.com/alltop/)) ranking on February 6, 2022 (domain name file can be seen in `domains/chinaz-ranking-reachable-20220206.txt`).
 Domain names are selected in sequence.
 The websites that cannot provide services or do not use HTTPS are excluded in the domain name list.